Th3r1x/Knight-to-D4-Code-Repository/README.md

    - "id" is a unique integer for every node;
    - "type" is either depot or shelter;
    - "lat" and "lon" are floats and coordinates of the node;
-   - "demand" is the demand for a node (important, nodes with the "type" node should have a value of 0 in the demand column)
+   - "demand" is the demand for a node (important, nodes with the "depot" type should have a value of 0 in the demand column)

  - "edges" csv file with columns: